-Teachers know that there are some topics that are taught the entire school year.
+Some topics are taught and reviewed the entire school year.
 As a language arts teacher, reading skills, genres, and parts of speech are just a few examples.

 One of my favorite bulletin boards to display and use the entire year is a grammar or parts of speech bulletin board.
-In grammar, we teach the parts of speech and review them throughout the year.
+The parts of speech are taught and reviewed throughout the year.
 Unfortunately, because of time restraints, this subject is often rushed or neglected.
 Create a bulletin board so that these grammar terms will be in front of your students all year long.

 Another great bulletin board to create if you teach reading is a reading genres bulletin board.
 Creating a bulletin board with the reading genres that you and your students will be reading is a great reference tool for your students.
 You can use these posters during mini-lessons or as a reference to help students identify different genres.